asadprodhan/blastdbbuilder/README.md

 ## **Features**

-- Automated genome download for Archaea, Bacteria, Fungi, and Viruses
+- Automated download all genomes for virus and the reference genomes for Archaea, Bacteria, Fungi, and Plants

-- Resume-able BLASTn DB creation — continue from interrupted runs
+- Resume-able BLASTn database creation — continue from interrupted runs

 - Modular bash scripts for each task

-- Optional use of pre-pulled Singularity containers for portability
+- Use of Singularity containers for less software installation and portability

-- Lightweight installation (`pip install .`)
+- Lightweight installation

 - Less disk space requirement

 <br />

 ## **Pre-requisite**